THE LEGAL STATUS OF A DOG

 This does not mean that a crime has not been committed and the dog has not been stolen.

-In addition to the Crimes Act 1900 Section 132, please read the following legislation:
+In addition to the Crimes Act 1900 Section 132, the following legislation is applicable to the State of Queensland:

 Reprint No. 7A effective 1 July 2009 of the Criminal Code Act 1899 by the Office of the Queensland Parliamentary Counsel, Schedule 1 The Criminal Code, Part 6 Offences relating to property and contracts, Chapter 36 Stealing.

-Please note the information I provide on this web page has been criticised and claimed to be inaccurate by certain members, one in particular, of a popular internet purebred dog forum.
-This is nothing other than an attempt to try to discredit me in my ongoing search for Beau.
+The information I provide on this web page has been criticised and claimed to be inaccurate by certain members, one in particular, of an internet purebred dog forum.
+This is nothing other than an attempt to try to discredit me in my ongoing search for Beau even though Beau is a purebred dog.
 I have provided the information on this web page to help other responsible dog owners who unfortunately find themselves in the same or similar position.
 Except for this purebred dog forum, I have only received positive feedback.
-In any event it is always wise to seek professional legal advice, which is what I did when Beau was stolen.
+In any event it is always wise to seek professional legal advice which is what I did when Beau was stolen.

-Please try not to let ignorant people discourage you in your attempts to find your stolen dog and please recognise your legal ownership which DOES NOT CHANGE when your dog is stolen.
+Please try not to allow ignorant and vindictive humans to discourage you in your attempts to find your stolen dog and please recognise your legal ownership which DOES NOT CHANGE when your dog is stolen.

 Stealing a dog is not only a crime, it is one of the worst forms of animal abuse and cruelty.